Construction principles for the information scientist: (6) Disconnect “who you are” from “what you are allowed”

 Identity fraud lurks and what about privacy?

-The downside of this simplicity is that if I lose my digital identity or it is hacked, I myself can no longer access anything or someone else can act on my behalf on the Internet.
+The downside of this simplicity is that if a digital identity is lost or hacked, the person can no longer access anything or someone else can act on their behalf on the internet.
 Therefore, additional procedures have been set up such as being able to reset a password via an email address or an additional authentication via another means (2-factor authentication).

 Smart authorization management and secure access

 One measure to combat identity fraud is to ensure that authorizations have a limited duration.
-In the end, it's all about authorization or access.
-As a user, you want to be able to do something or exercise an authority.
+In the end, it is all about authorization or access.
+As a user, the goal is to be able to do something or exercise an authority.
 A passport and driver's license also have limited validity.
-By attaching a limited validity to an authorization instead of an identity, you can force the user to re-identify after a certain period of time.
-Possibly with additional safeguards.
-Only once it has been established that it really is you will have access again.
+By attaching a limited validity to an authorization instead of an identity, it is possible to force the user to re-identify after a certain period of time, possibly with additional safeguards.
+Only once it has been established that it really is the user will access be granted again.
 This reduces the chance of abuse.
-This is why Google or Microsoft or your password manager, for example, regularly asks you to re-identify yourself, with a second factor.
+This is why Google or Microsoft or a password manager, for example, regularly asks for re-identification, with a second factor.
 But there are more factors to consider in preventing fraud such as making it impossible to log into two geographically distant places in a short period of time.

 Decoupling enables multiple uses!

-So as a designer, it is important to consider the advantages and disadvantages of issuing a user's own identity or accepting an externally verified identity.
+As a designer, it is important to consider the advantages and disadvantages of issuing a user's own identity or accepting an externally verified identity.
 The advantage of that multiple use should not lead to a higher risk of identity fraud or privacy violation.
-Here you have to assume a digi-incompetent user who is not always careful with his digital identity.
+Here, it is necessary to assume a digi-incompetent user who is not always careful with a digital identity.
 So with reuse, two-factor authentication is actually a must.

 By linking authorization management to the service (gaining access somewhere, processing email, making payments, ordering something) and having identity management handled by a separate service provider, it is possible to use a limited set of identities in the digital world while still dealing securely with a multitude of service providers.
-So then you are rid of those 30 login combinations.
+So then those 30 login combinations are no longer needed.
 This insight has finally provided ease of use in the secure procurement of government services (with DIGID and eRecognition) even in a European context (eIDAS).
-Now to get the private service providers to do it!
+Now to get the private service providers to do it.

 Related Insights